As someone who likes to run for miles, I understand the importance of supplements and proper nutrition to enhance performance.

 3. Make sure you aren’t consuming prohibited substances

 Finally, make sure that you aren’t consuming prohibited substances.
-To get started, check the WADA prohibited substance list – if you are competing professionally, then you will find all the necessary information there.
+To get started, check the WADA prohibited substance list – if you are competing professionally, you will find all the necessary information.
 But keep in mind that prohibited substances may vary from sport to sport.

 Besides, adjusting your diet or training routine may cost you nothing at all, while supplements require additional investment.